 Jasmine was helped back into employment, a job she has held for over 18 months now with good prospects of promotion.
 Whilst Jasmine was on a lower wage, DENS Support worker helped her to apply for Working tax credits to supplement her income.

-As Jasmine was working in the Hospitality industry, Rent Aid successfully applied to The Hospitality Trust for financial assistance to help with the deposit and first month’s rent for a future move-on property.
+As Jasmine was working in the Hospitality industry, Move On successfully applied to The Hospitality Trust for financial assistance to help with the deposit and first month’s rent for a future move-on property.
 Jasmine was offered a 1 bed flat with a Housing Association.
 DENS Support worker continued to offer gradually reduced support after Jasmine had moved on, to ensure things such as utility accounts and council tax were all set up and to make sure that Jasmine’s transport to work was easy for her.

 Jasmine now lives an independent life in her own property, she is still working and she has met a new partner.
 Jasmine has continued to drink but her relationship with alcohol is now social rather than self-medicating.